Code-Institute-Submissions/bookable/README.md

     ![Account-Page](./docs/planes/skeleton/account-page.jpg)

-    -   The pagination is based on Django's docs paginator and styled with Bootstrap.
+    -   The pagination is based on Django's paginator, while Bootstrap is used for styling.

         ![Pagination](./docs/planes/skeleton/pagination.jpg)